Hypercubers/hypercubing.xyz/docs/drafts/grip_theory.md

 ### More layers

 More layers can be added to a puzzle by adding more grips.
-For instance, to build a 5×5×5, we need two grips for every grip of the 3×3×3, which we can call `R` and `2R`, and similarly for the others.
-The grip group will act identically on the normal grips and the layer-2 grips, but will not swap them.
+For instance, to build a 5×5×5, we need two grips for every grip of the 3×3×3, which we can call `1R` and `2R`, and similarly for the others.
+The grip group will act identically on the layer-1 grips and the layer-2 grips, but will not swap them.
 In this way, either layer of a face of the 5×5×5 can be selected by choosing which grip on that face to use.
 The complex 5×5×5 can be constructed out of this grip system.

 Odd-layered puzzles can be constructed like this, but even-layered puzzles are less clear.
 They can be constructed like the odd-layered puzzles with one more layer, but this results in identical grip systems and complex variants.
 Alternatively, we can use stored grips, but this results in less symmetrical puzzles.